 …The job market isn’t what it used to be!
 By following these job trends, you can learn how to make it through the applicant tracking system, and onto the “call for interview” list…

-Most people find the job trends by trolling websites (like Indeed and Workopolis), looking for job postings that match their skills and knowledge.
+Most people don’t know how to find job trends: They think they’re following job trends by cruising websites (like Indeed and Workopolis), looking for job postings that match their skills and knowledge.

 Interview Trends: These days, companies are likely to organize a “screening call” prior to inviting you in.
 On this call, recruiters are looking to see you if hit the top requirements of the job.
 While they are uncovering that info, they are also assessing for “cultural fit”.
 They are gaging, by virtue of how you present to them, if they think you would be a good fit for that company.
 So prior to the call, look up the company culture, and be able to reference it.
 Be sure you’ve “crunched” the job description so you know where your strengths are (100%, versus lower-graded requirements, where you are under 85%).
 In a screening call, they will also want to know what “salary range” you are seeking, and what your current availability is.

 If you do get invited to interview, don’t be surprised if you’re interviewed in a group.
 It’s a new job trend.
 No pressure, right?
 Companies have recently begun doing collective “first round interviews” –- it’s highly competitive, but saves them a lot of time/costs, and also shows them how you operate under pressure.
 If you’re lucky enough to get a one-on-one interview, consider calling our offices and scheduling an “interview prep” call.
 Believe me, this small investment will really pay off, because we can teach you in pretty short order, how to outcompete your peers!